stephaniaslis/DS_Challenge_Telco/README.md

 # :heavy_check_mark:	Data Science Challenge

 This is the 1st Alura Data Science Challenge about Telco Churn classification.
-The goal is Churn prediction.
+The goal is predict customer Churn in a classification model.

 ## Dataset
 The dataset is in json format, and it is available in the following link: